miroapp/hackathon-starter/README.md

 ### Miro Web SDK tutorials

-Check out our how-to articles with step-by-step instructions and code examples so that you can:
+Check out our how-to articles with step-by-step instructions and code examples so you can:

 - [Use the browser developer tools with the Miro Web SDK](https://beta.developers.miro.com/docs/use-the-developer-tools-with-the-miro-web-sdk)
 - [Update and sync item properties](https://beta.developers.miro.com/docs/update-and-sync-item-properties)